dani-vhs/example-repo/README.md

 # Example Repository
 This is a sample repository.
-Hello world!
+Hello coders!

+# What we learned
+- clone
+- repo
+- push
+- staging
+- add